Kandy-IO/kandy-uc-js-sdk/docs/kandy-doc.md

 Sets the cached call history data, expects stringified data as it will be parsed.

-The data can be retreived from the [call.history.getCache][83] API.
+The data can be retrieved from the [call.history.getCache][80] API.
 This allows an application to persist the information across SDK instances when the backend environment does not support the CallHistory feature.